vornsami/WaveFunctionCollapse/README.md

 - Tiles generated in random order to prevent streak-like patterns
 - Some work on visuals
 - Fix UI on mobile
-- Look into weighing tile probability based on adjacent tiles (Making the maps less chaotic)
+- Look into weighing tile probability
+  - Increase chance of a tile appearing based on adjacent tiles (Making the maps less chaotic)
+  - Ability to set the probability of a tile appearing

+# Known Issues
+- Unable to make a tile type not appear adjacent to itself